Getting active in your union

 Representative and Officer of the Year Awards

-The nominations for the 2020/21 representative/ officers are now open.
-To find out more and nominate, please click the find out more button.
+The nominations for the 2020/21 representative/ officers are now closed.
+To find out more about the award and the winners, please click the find out more button.

 Steve Sinnott international solidarity award

 Districts and branches are invited to submit nominations for the Steve Sinnott International Solidarity Award which gives recognition to members who have made exemplary contributions to their school or branch or districts’ work on international solidarity.
 You can find the aims of the award and criteria here.
 For a nomination form click here.
 The deadline for submitting nominations is 22nd January 2021.